AhmadiPedia: Launch

 AhmadiPedia was launched on 2 July 2021 by Hazrat Mirza Masroor Ahmad, the fifth worldwide head of the Ahmadiyya Muslim Jamaat, after the Friday prayers.
 Announcing the launch during his Friday sermon, he stated: I would like to make an announcement and that is that an Ahmadiyya Encyclopaedia has been created and will be launched today; it has been prepared by the Central Ahmadiyya Archive & Research Centre.

 They began work on it some time ago and now, by the grace of Allah the Almighty, this website is being made available...
 It is available on www.ahmadipedia.org, where a homepage containing a search engine will open and can be used to search for information...

 Content

-AhmadiPedia is edited by a team of editors at the ARC which draws on the primary sources of the Ahmadiyya Muslim Community for its content.
+AhmadiPedia is edited by a team of editors at the ARC who draw on the primary sources of the Ahmadiyya Muslim Community for their content.
 The encyclopedia entries give concise information but provide links and references to the Community's literature for further study.

 Users have also been given the option to provide material via the 'contribute' page, which is then edited and uploaded to the website by the editors.